-This tax provision allows self-employed taxpayers to deduct 100% of health insurance premiums paid as an adjustment to income on Form 1040.
-Also, if you pay premiums on a qualified long-term care contract for yourself, your spouse, or your dependents, you can include these premiums (subject to the annual limits stated previously).
-Self-employed taxpayers include sole proprietors, partners, and less than 2% S corporation shareholders.
+This tax provision allows self-employed taxpayers to deduct 100% of health insurance premiums paid as an adjustment to income on Form 1040, U.S. Individual Income Tax Return.
+Also, if taxpayers pay premiums on a qualified long-term care contract for themselves, their spouses, or their dependents, they can include these premiums (subject to the annual limits stated previously).
+Self-employed taxpayers include sole proprietors, partners, and less-than-2% S corporation shareholders.